L0serQianXia/JByteMod-Reborn/README.md

 # JByteMod-Reborn
-A fork of JByteMod, but makes it reborn.
+A fork of JByteMod-Reborn, but makes it dead :(

 # Contributors
 GraxCode, UltraPanda, Ho3